sourcegraph/about/content/blogposts/2023/cody-for-open-source.md

 ### Cody on Sourcegraph.com

 We’ve built Cody chat directly into the Sourcegraph.com interface.
-This version of Cody can answer general coding questions questions, answer questions about files or code snippets you have open in the interface, and provide context-aware answers relative to any Cody-enabled repositories on Sourcegraph.com.
-You’ll now see this button present, which opens a Cody chat window:
+This version of Cody can answer general coding questions, answer questions about files or code snippets you have open in the interface, and provide context-aware answers relative to any Cody-enabled repositories on Sourcegraph.com.
+While viewing a file, you’ll now see this button, which opens a Cody chat window:

 <br/>
 <img